sst/guide/_chapters/signup-with-email-as-alias.md

 This is telling Cognito that we are going to use a random UUID as the username.
 And since we have set email to be an alias, we can still login with our username.
 For the confirm case, we are going to use the generated username as well.

 You can quickly test this by signing up for a new account.
-If you are successfuly signed in, we know it worked.
+If you are successfully signed in, we know it worked.
 This is because we log you in as a part of the sign up process.

-### Commit our changes
+### Commit the Changes

-Let's quickly commit these to git.
+Let's quickly commit these to Git.

 ``` bash
 $ git add .
 $ git commit -m "Using UUID as username on signup"
 ```

-Next, let's add a setting page to our app.
+Next, let's add a settings page to our app.
 This is where a user will be able to pay for our service!